sugoiJS/core/README.md

 ##### 1. Connectable Model

-Models of this type have direct connection to the storage unit, most common usage for DBs connection
+Models of this type have direct connection to the storage unit, most common usage for TCP connection

 Example by @sugoi/mongodb package implementation: